SmokinCaterpillar/pypet/doc/source/cookbook/tutorial.rst

 #1 Pre-processing
 -------------------------

-Your experiment usually starts with the creation of an :class:`~pypet.environemnt.Environment`.
+Your experiment usually starts with the creation of an :class:`~pypet.environment.Environment`.
 Don't worry about the huge amount of parameters you can pass to the constructor, these are more for tweaking of your experiment and the default settings are usually suitable.